News

 Look Again, A Collaborative Print and Poetry Project

-I am a contributing poet to this collaborative project conceived by artist and printmaker Julie Lapping Rivera.
-So far I have written poems celebrating the lives of Ana Mendieta, Bessie Coleman, Frances B. Johnston, and Caroline Dorman.
-An exhibition of the work is coming to the Springfield Art Museum in 2024.
+I am a contributing poet to this ongoing collaborative project conceived by artist and printmaker Julie Lapping Rivera.
+I have written poems celebrating the lives of Ana Mendieta, Bessie Coleman, Frances B. Johnston, Caroline Dorman, and Belle Townsley Smith.
 View some of the prints and paired poems here.

 2023 Straw Dog Writers Guild Author Showcase, co-sponsored with the Forbes Library

-2022 30 Poems in November Reading, Noho Center for the Arts
+2022 30 Poems in November Reading, Northampton Center for the Arts

 2022 Silkworm 15 December Launch and Reading, Florence Poets Society